-Consolidate Federal and Private Student Loans5
+Consolidate Federal and Private Student Loans

 With LendKey’s student loan consolidation and refinancing, you can combine your federal and private student loans into one convenient payment with a lower interest rate.
-That could help you better manage your finances, and save over the lifetime of your loan.
+That could help you better manage your finances, and save over the life of your loan.

 Whether you choose a fixed or variable rate, it's always important to remember to pick a loan that is right for you and your particular financial situation.
 Remember that interest rates could rise higher than the past highs.
 If you're comfortable assuming a little more risk in your payment amount, a variable rate loan does have the potential to offer more savings.